 This release presents data on direct and indirect fossil fuel subsidies.
-Direct subsidies include direct payments from the government budget, while indirect subsidies are tax reliefs or revenue foregone due to reduced tax rates for certain sectors.
+Direct subsidies include direct payments from the government budget, while indirect subsidies are tax reliefs or revenue forgone due to reduced tax rates for certain sectors, as well as price supports and other government revenue forgone.
 Fossil fuel activities include exploration, extraction, manufacturing, refining and distribution of fossil fuels, research and development supporting any of the above, and fossil fuel consumption by all sectors of the economy.